-NACCHO's Framework for Building Successful and Sustainable Local Cancer Coalitions helps LHDs develop and lead collaborative efforts to prevent cancer in their jurisdictions through the following steps: (1) Identify essential elements of success; (2) Overcome barriers; and (3) Implement solutions that infuse essential elements and remove barriers.
+NACCHO's Framework for Local Comprehensive Cancer Control Implementation helps state and local cancer prevention coalition partners develop and lead collaborative efforts to prevent cancer in their jurisdictions through the following steps: (1) Identify essential elements of success; (2) Overcome barriers; and (3) Implement solutions that infuse essential elements and remove barriers.

 Following these steps involves considering seven foundations for carrying out local cancer control and prevention coalition building efforts: (1) Capacity; (2) Stakeholder Engagement; (3) Strategic Planning; (4) Visibility; (5) Data & Measurement; (6) Leadership; and (7) Cross-Coalition Collaboration.

-Click on any of the seven foundations at left for tips and tools to carry out coalition-building efforts for local cancer control and prevention.
+Click on any of the seven foundations at left for tips and tools to carry out partnership development efforts for local cancer control and prevention.

 A coalition's success is affected in large part by available funding to support staff, advertising, and coordination of events.
 Some coalitions have benefited from a core planning team and coordinator that can facilitate communication among members and organize the meetings, events, and other activities essential for sustaining momentum.
 In the current economic climate, successful coalitions are finding ways to be creative with limited funding and a diminished workforce through fundraising, volunteerism, free advertising, and grant writing.

 Coalitions that possess a core team of dedicated stakeholders that share mutual goals, have a positive attitude, and are willing to volunteer when needed are able to achieve success with a limited budget and staff resources.
 Effective engagement of stakeholders requires fostering mutually beneficial relationships, recruiting the right stakeholders, data-driven planning and reporting, and diversity among sectors and cultures of those who serve on the coalition.